TheVikkodamus/White-Box-Dungeon_Adventures/homebrew/optional_class.md

 |5|10000|4d6+1|+1|10|3|

 ### Abilities

-Weapons & Armor: Can use any weapon but wear only leather armor.
+Weapons & Armor:
+Can use any weapon but wear only leather armor.

 Backstab: +2 to hit and roll damage twice when attacking from surprise.

 Thievery Skills: Roll 1d6 for tasks such as (GM rolls):
-Pick pockets
+- Pick pockets
-Open locks
+- Open locks
-Disarm traps
+- Disarm traps
-Move silently / Hide
+- Move silently / Hide
-Climb walls
+- Climb walls

 Always Thinks They’re Hidden: Even if the Thief fails a stealth check, they believe they succeeded.

-Establish Guild (Level 9): May create a secret guild and attract apprentices.
+Saving Throw: Thieves receive a +2 bonus to any saving throw made to reduce or avoid the effects of any trap, magical or mundane.

 XP Bonus: Dexterity 15+ grants a +5% XP bonus.